Skip to main content

 About the Trainer

-William Hutter, PsyD, LMFT
+William Hutter, PsyD, LMFT, NDCCDP

-William Hutter, PsyD, LMFT
+William Hutter, PsyD, LMFT, NDCCDP

 Dr. Hutter is currently providing services in various roles.
 He is a visiting professor at Iona University in New York; the Gender Services Specialist at Sand Ridge Secure Treatment Center; an adjunct faculty member for Northwestern University; as well as owning his own private practice, where he provides consultation, supervision, and trainings.
 His clinical work focuses on LGBTQ+ youth and adults, sexual dysfunction, conflictual couples, persons belonging to the immigrant community, and suicide prevention.
 Dr. Hutter holds one master’s degree in Marriage and Family Therapy, another in Clinical Psychology, and a Doctorate in Clinical Psychology.